-The Arboretum offers a series of free informational tours for gardeners featuring Longenecker Horticultural Gardens and the Wisconsin Native Plant Garden.
+The Arboretum offers a series of free informational tours featuring Longenecker Horticultural Gardens and the Wisconsin Native Plant Garden.
 Spring and summer tours are most Wednesdays at 7 p.m., and fall tours are on Saturday afternoons.
 See listings below for dates and topics.
 Tours are open to the public and begin at the Arboretum Visitor Center.
 They are intended for adults.

 With more than 2,500 types of plants on display, Longenecker Horticultural Gardens feature an internationally recognized collection of trees, shrubs, and vines and is a major resource for the study of landscape plants by educators, the public and the nursery trade.
 The gardens hold major displays of lilacs, flowering crabapples, viburnums, conifers and many other plant groups.

 The 4-acre Wisconsin Native Plant Garden surrounds the Visitor Center with several hundred species native to Wisconsin.
 The garden serves as an introduction to ecological restoration and the restored and managed plant communities in the Arboretum.
 It also demonstrates how to incorporate native plants into home landscapes.

 Longenecker Gardens tours will be led by local experts.
 Wisconsin native plant gardener Susan Carpenter leads the Wisconsin Native Plant Garden tours.

 Tours take place rain or shine, except in the case of severe weather.
 While every effort will be made to keep to the following schedule, information about schedule changes will be available by calling the Arboretum at (608) 263-7888.

 2015 GARDEN TOURS

 Spring and summer tours are Wednesday evenings, from 7 p.m. until dark